muratk5n/thirdwave/en/README.md

 As it stands CA railway project is a disaster, will have eaten up over
 $100 billion, and as of now it hasn't transported a single passenger.

-Buying up land in the path of the project apparenlty cost some delays, but overall mismanagement was worse, and the choice of going electric is a major part of that / its symptom.
+Buying up land in the path of the project apparently cost some delays, but overall mismanagement was worse, and the choice of going electric is a major part of that / its symptom.
 It points to a pervasive foolishness when it comes to deciding on green tech.
 Store green fuel